Rajshahi

-Rajshahi (রাজশাহী, [radʒ.ʃaɦi]) is a metropolitan city and a major urban, commercial and educational centre of Bangladesh.
+Rajshahi (রাজশাহী, [radʒ.ʃaɦi]) is a metropolitan city and a major urban, administrative, commercial and educational centre of Bangladesh.
 It is also the administrative seat of the eponymous division and district.
-Located on the north bank of the Padma River, near the Bangladesh-India border, the city has a population of over 763,580 residents.
-The town is surrounded by the satellite towns of Nowhata and Katakhali, which together build an urban agglomeration of about 1 million population.
+Located on the north bank of the Padma River, near the Bangladesh–India border, the city is surrounded by the satellite towns of Nowhata and Katakhali, which together build an urban agglomeration of about 1 million population.
 Modern Rajshahi lies in the ancient region of Pundravardhana.
 The foundation of the city dates to 1634, according to epigraphic records at the mausoleum of Sufi saint Shah Makhdum.
 The area hosted a Dutch settlement in the 18th century.
 The Rajshahi municipality was constituted during the British Raj in 1876.
-It was a divisional capital of the Bengal Presidency.

-Rajshahi is a significant administrative, educational, cultural, and business centre in Bangladesh.
-It is a historic center of silk production.
+Rajshahi is a historic center of silk production.
 Varendra Research Museum, the oldest of its kind in Bangladesh, is located in the city.
-The city is home to many renowned educational institutions of Bangladesh.
+Sometimes the city is referred to as the City of Education, on account of being home to many renowned educational institutions of Bangladesh.
 The head office of Rajshahi Agricultural Development Bank and Barind Multipurpose Development Authority (BMDA) is situated in the city.
 The Shah Makhdum Airport serves Rajshahi.

-According to The Guardian it is the cleanest city in Bangladesh.
+According to The Guardian, Rajshahi is the cleanest city of Bangladesh, and it is also the most environmentally friendly city in the country.